 It would be amazing.
 And it would sell.

-Thankfully, the company have since redeemed themselves.
-Resident Evil 7 brought back the survivor horror aspect and the remake of Resident Evil 2 built upon it.
+Thankfully, the company has since redeemed themselves.
+Resident Evil 7 brought back the survivor horror aspect, and the remake of Resident Evil 2 built upon it.

 Hopefully, by writing this, we can also wish a Metal Gear Solid remake into existence.